 Our school is unique in countless ways.
 W.I.D.E.
 School is Licensed by the Texas Department of Family and Protective Services.
 W.I.D.E.
 School is a private school, inspired by the Reggio Emilia approach, and is in the Missouri City/Sugar Land Texas area, serving the Fort Bend area communities since 2001.
 W.I.D.E. is a place where children are supported as they Wonder, Investigate, Discover and Educate themselves and their community.
 W.I.D.E.
-School educates and cares for children from infancy through middle school and will continue to add grades every year.
-W.I.D.E.
-School encompasses our two main divisions, Early Childhood & Upper Grades, as well as our Think Tank divisions, made up of our Creative team (Yellow House Atelier) and our Nutrition team (Rediscovering Food).
+School educates and cares for children from 11 months old through middle school and will continue to add grades every year.
+Within the school's campus, there are several different departments made up of teams of educators and/or specialists in various fields.
 The care and programs offered:

 the creation of our elementary program

 As Maryam and Marjon's own children got closer to the age of starting elementary school, they looked endlessly for a school that shares their strong image of children.
 They ultimately decided to create a school they would want for their own children.